 If you’re looking to install a smart meter, the good news is that they’re currently being rolled out by most energy providers.

 If you’re renting, you might have to contact your landlord if you want a smart meter.
-But if you own your home, you could speak to your supplier about getting it fitted.
+But if you own your home, you can speak to your supplier about getting it fitted.
+You may need to wait for an appointment in your area to become available, but it shouldn’t cost you anything.